MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 provides a service that is called when reverse mode should be activated.
 Since nothing needs to be changed in the configuration to change to reverse mode, this service just replies that it was successful.

+If the kinect mapping is interrupted, a service is provided that moves the camera back to it's centered position while the statemachine is continuing.

 ## Examples